All You Need to Know About Mattresses and How Select the Right One for You

 So one of you wants a firm mattress, while the other prefers something a little more plush?
 It’s not the end of the world!

-- Solution #1 – Latex mattresses can offer two different levels of firmness on each side, thus accommodating two different needs
+Solution #1 – Latex mattresses can offer two different levels of firmness on each side, thus accommodating two different needs.
+Also by offering different densities or firmness in the latex layers, a mattress can be tailored to both partner’s preferences.

-- Solution #3 – A less popular option is to have two single mattresses sitting next to each other on the one frame.
+Solution #3 – A less popular option is to have two single mattresses sitting next to each other on the one frame.
 This way each individual has a mattress that suits their needs while still being able to share the same bed frame with their loved one.
+This isn’t less popular – I think we should highlight more about split kings (particularly as it’s great for our demo)

 Maybe one of you wants to snuggle all night while the other prefers being left alone.
 What’s a person to do?

-- Solution #1 – Buy the largest possible mattress size that will fit into your room.
-Queen size mattresses are the most popular option for couples who need some extra room to stretch and flail around while sleeping
+Solution #1 – Buy the largest possible mattress size that will fit into your room.
+Queen size mattresses are the most popular option for couples who need room to stretch and flail around while sleeping

-- Solution #2 – If you have a large bedroom, a King size mattress will allow for an extra 23cm for each person to sleep.
+Solution #2 – If you have a large bedroom, a King size mattress will allow for an extra 30cm enabling each person to sleep comfortably.
 Make sure you measure the space you have available beforehand, and account for room to walk around all areas of the bed.

 We all hate it when our sleeping buddy wants to sleep with a huge doona and we wake up sweaty throughout the night.

-- Solution #1 – Purchase a blanket or doona that has different weights on each side.
-One side will be denser and therefore warmer
+Solution #3 – Purchase a blanket or doona that has different weights on each side.
+One side will be denser and therefore warmer.

 Perhaps one of you rises early every morning, disturbing the other’s sleeping pattern.
 No worries!

-- Solution #3 – The less popular option is to have two separate mattresses sitting together on the one base.
+Solution #3 – The less popular option is to have two separate mattresses sitting together on the one base.
 You’ll be able to have a mattress suiting your needs while your partner can have one for theirs.
+This isn’t less popular – I think we should highlight more about split kings (particularly as it’s great for our demo)

-Because everyone has different needs, not all of your guests are going to want the same kind of mattress.
-However you’re likely to have a budget, and don’t want to purchase a mattress that’s too expensive when it will only be used for the occasional visitor.
+Because everyone has different needs, not all guests are going to want the same kind of mattress.
+However, you’re likely to have a budget, and don’t want to purchase a mattress that’s too expensive when it will only be used for the occasional visitor.
 Here’s some advice for choosing a mattress that will be comfortable for all types of guests, without breaking the bank.

 What kind of mattress should you get?

 Although everyone has different needs, buying a latex or memory foam mattress is your best bet as they both have the highest satisfaction rating amongst mattresses.
-So it’s likely to be the best, universally comfortable, mattress for your guests.
+It’s likely to be the best, universally comfortable, mattress for your guests.

 How firm or soft should you buy?